David Peralta Player Props: Dodgers vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays have the seventh-ranked team ERA among all league pitching staffs (3.85).
+- The Blue Jays have the fifth-ranked team ERA across all MLB pitching staffs (3.83).

-- Blue Jays pitchers combine to give up 127 total home runs at a clip of 1.3 per game (to rank 23rd in baseball).
+- The Blue Jays rank 24th in baseball in home runs surrendered (129 total, 1.3 per game).

-- The righty's most recent appearance was on Wednesday against the San Diego Padres, when he threw six innings, surrendering two earned runs while giving up four hits.
+- The righty last appeared on Thursday against the San Diego Padres, when he went six scoreless innings while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.